ntropika-labs/potion-protocol/setup_instructions.md

     yarn install
     ```

-7. Run the [prepare-seeds](./bin/prepare-seeds) script to automatically copy all database seeds to your `GANACHE_VOLUME` folder
+7. Run the [setup-database-seed](./bin/setup-database-seed) script to automatically copy all database seeds to your `GANACHE_VOLUME` folder

     ```bash
-    sudo ./bin/prepare-seeds
+    ./bin/setup-database-seed
     ```

 8. Run the [create-local-env](./bin/create-local-env) to bootstrap your environment